Sariska Tiger ReserveCurrently Open [Closes at 05:00 pm]

 95% of people prefer to travel by car while visiting Sariska Tiger Reserve

 Sariska Tiger Reserve Trips

 Sariska Tiger Reserve, Alwar Reviews

 Sariska Tiger Reserve is a national park and tiger reserve located in the Alwar district of the state of Rajasthan, India.
 The topography of the protected area comprises scrub-thorn arid forests, rocky landscapes, dry deciduous forests, rocks, grasses and hilly cliffs.
 This area was a hunting preserve of the Alwarstate and it was declared a wildlife reserve in 1955.
-It was given the status of a tiger reserve making it a part of India's Project Tiger in 1978.
-The wildlife sanctuary covers an area of 866 km2 (334 sq mi).
-The reserve was declared a national park in 1990, with a total area of about 273.8 km2 (105.7 sq mi).
-It is the first reserve in the world to have successfully relocated tigers.
+It was given the status of a tiger reserve making it a part of India's Project Tiger in 1978. good place.

 Visited on official purpose.
 Lots of tourist visited during tourist season.
 Good facilities for tourist.
 Unfortunately I have observed an intense pressure all around the park.
 Sariska need much attention to improve present situation.